jaredblack/final-project/README.md

 # final-project

-Final project by Jared Black, Dhruv T, Grace Yu, and Nicolas Swanson
+Final project by Jared Black, Dhruv T, Grace Yu, and Nicolas Swanson the great.